tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_glossary_section.md

 If you're planning to localize your API documentation, most translators will require a glossary.
 Especially with API documentation, there are many technical terms that translators need to to be aware of so they can decide whether the terms should be translated.

 For example, suppose in your sample Android app, you have terms like `PlaybackState` and "media session" and "callback" and `BroadcastReceiver`.
 Translators need to be technical enough to know whether these terms should be translated or left as is.
-Terms set off in `code` tags normally wouldn't be translated, but many other terms referring to technical components might also best be left untranslated.
-It can be a tricky judgement call when the technical term isn't set off as code but refers to a class (such as "MediaSession").
+Terms set off in `code` tags normally wouldn't be translated, but many other terms referring to technical elements might also best be left untranslated.
+It can be a tricky judgement call when the technical term isn't set off as code but refers to a technical concept or class (such as "MediaSession").

-After translators finish translating the content, the translation needs to be QA'd by a subject matter expert in that language &mdash; usually by a field engineer who works with clients in that locale.
+After translators finish translating the content, the translation needs to be checked over by a subject matter expert in that language &mdash; usually by a field engineer who works with clients in that locale.
+The glossary will also assist the subject matter experts who review the translation.

 ## Specialized versus non-specialized terms